Moscow Gold (Spain): The Negrín dossier

 The dossier, an incomplete series of documents related to the deposit and administration of the gold of the Bank of Spain, was sent to Alberto Martín Artajo, Minister of Foreign Affairs, and was forwarded to the Lieutenant Governor of the Bank of Spain, Jesús Rodríguez Salmones, who, without inspecting the papers, ordered them to be stored in the security vaults of the institution.
 Even though the transfer was made with strict discretion, as Negrín had intended for it to remain an absolute secret, the events soon came into public domain, which instigated passionate controversies.
 In January 1957, Franco sent a diplomatic commission to Moscow, officially to discuss the repatriation of Spaniards — however, it was suspected that the commission's actual goal was the opening of negotiations for the return of the gold, in light of the documentary evidence uncovered by the Negrín dossier.

 The same documentation that Negrín had refused to give to the exiled Republican government for over 15 years was willingly handed over to the Francoist authorities.
 The President of the exiled Republican government, Félix Gordón Ordás, wrote on January 8, 1957:

 In April 1957, Time reported that the Soviet government, through Radio Moscow as well as Pravda, assured the Francoist government that the gold reserves deposited in Moscow had been used in their totality by the Republican government to "make payments abroad", and were thus "soon all gone".
 The Mundo Obrero newspaper published on May 15 of the same year the following article:

 The note did not include any evidence and contradicted statements issued by prominent members of the Republican government.
 For example, Negrín had affirmed to José Giral in 1938 that two-thirds of the gold deposited in Moscow was still available.
 Also, since the statements issued were not part of an official notice, the Soviet government could distance itself from what had been affirmed if it were to be deemed appropriate.
 Indalecio Prieto regarded the declarations of Pravda as false, enumerated the expenses of the Spanish funds in the benefit of the French Communist Party and affirmed:

+Another controversy raised in this regard is the justification of a transfer to Mexico of assets seized by the General Reparations Fund at the end of the war, which included, among other things, "Bank of Spain deposits and gold bars".
+According to socialist Amaro del Rosal, sole president of the Reparations Fund and main source on the matter, reproduced in a detailed inventory.
+It would be the well-known "Vita Treasure", a vessel acquired by the Republic for this purpose.